 Pick one of the following:

-- Humanities 896 EXM: Directed Study in Selected Humanistic Works, to include comprehensive written and oral examinations
+Humanities 896 EXM: Directed Study in Selected Humanistic Works, to include comprehensive written and oral examinations

-- Humanities 898: Master’s Thesis and Oral Defense
+Humanities 898: Master’s Thesis and Oral Defense

 Course descriptions are listed in the course information section of the University Bulletin.
 More complete descriptions of seminars are available from the graduate coordinator.

-With the graduate coordinator’s approval, most upper-division undergraduate Humanities courses may be used to satisfy up to six units of the Master of Arts requirements.
+With the graduate coordinator’s approval, most upper-division undergraduate Humanities courses may be used to satisfy up to nine units of the Master of Arts requirements.
 Consult the course instructor and the graduate coordinator about additional assignments for graduate students.

 Students must make reasonable progress toward the degree, including completion of 700 or 720 in the first year and at least one Humanities course (or a substitution approved by the graduate coordinator) every semester.

 The Level I English requirement will be fulfilled by a grade of B or better in Humanities 700 or 720.
-The Level II English requirement will be fulfilled by completion of the Culminating Experience.
+The

 ATC/Culminating Experience Forms